deckerdent/nextcloud/README.md

 - VM
 - Managed Disk

-## Workflow 2

-Deploys the required Nextcloud components on the VM.
+and deploys and configures Nextcloud for you based on only 4 parameters.

 # Prerequisities